ceford/cefjdemos-data-jdm-user/articles/en/getting-started/introduction-to-joomla.md

 Joomla! is one of the most popular, free and open-source content management systems (CMS) available for publishing web content.
-It is user friendly, extendable, multilingual, accessible, responsive, search engine optimised and so much more. **Joomla!
-4** is the current version, released in August 2021.
+It is user friendly, extendable, multilingual, accessible, responsive, search engine optimised and so much more.

 There are thousands of free and commercial Joomla!
 Extensions available from third parties for all sorts of special purposes.
 However, Joomla!